Seb Hines: Coaching career

 After retiring at the end of the 2017 season, Hines remained with Orlando City and joined the Orlando City Youth Soccer coaching staff in March 2018.

 In May 2020, Hines was named as an assistant coach of Orlando City's NWSL affiliate, Orlando Pride.
 Prior to the appointment, he had already been working with the Pride in training sessions and in player scouting.
 On 7 June 2022, Hines was promoted to Orlando Pride interim head coach when Amanda Cromwell was placed on administrative leave.
 The move made Hines the NWSL's first Black head coach.
 On 11 November 2022, Hines signed a multi-year contract to become head coach of the Pride, removing the interim tag.

 On 6 October 2024, Hines became the first Black head coach in NWSL history to win a trophy after the Pride won the NWSL Shield.
 On 9 November, the NWSL named him the league's 2024 Coach of the Year, the first Black coach and first Orlando Pride coach to win the award.
 On 23 November, Hines coached the Orlando Pride to the club's first NWSL championship, completing the domestic double.

+On 31 August 2026, Orlando Pride announced that they had parted ways with Hines after 5 seasons at the helm.
+Assistant coach Yolanda Thomas was announced as interim head coach following Hines's departure.